Strategy-proofness with single-peaked and single-dipped preferences: Introduction

 Governments continually improve their cities by constructing new public facilities such as schools, hospitals, or parks.
 When deciding upon the location of these facilities, public officials consider technical constraints (\emph{e.g.}, not all locations may be feasible) and monetary limitations (\emph{e.g.}, the construction costs could differ from one location to another) but they may also take the preferences of the affected population into account.
 However, since preferences are private information and agents are strategic, it cannot be ruled out that agents misrepresent their preferences, which could adversely affect the final decision.
 This paper seeks to construct social choice rules that always incentivize agents to reveal their preferences truthfully, a property known as strategy-proofness.

-A central result in the literature on strategy-proofness is the impossibility of \cite{gibbard1973manipulation} and \cite{satterthwaite1975strategy}, which states that all strategy-proof rules on the universal preference domain with more than two alternatives in their range are dictatorial.
+A central result in the literature on strategy-proofness is the impossibility of \cite{gibbard1973manipulation} and \cite{satterthwaite1975strategy}, which states that any strategy-proof rule on the universal preference domain with more than two alternatives in its range is dictatorial.
 Therefore, to construct non-dictatorial social choice rules that induce truth-telling, one has to restrict either the range of the rules to two alternatives or the domain of admissible preferences.
 Since rules with a range of two alternatives are not Pareto efficient on the universal preference domain, the literature has focused on identifying situations in which the preference domain can be naturally restricted.

 As we explain in more detail in our literature review, the domain of single-peaked and the domain of single-dipped preferences have received special attention when decision makers decide where to construct a new public facility.
-In our general approach, we combine these two preference domains to address the problem of locating a public facility in any countable subset of the real line.
+In our general approach, we combine these two preference domains to address the problem of locating a public facility in any subset of the real line.
 To be more specific, in our model some agents have single-peaked preferences, while others have single-dipped preferences.
 Furthermore, the type of preference of each agent (single-peaked or single-dipped) is commonly known but the location of the peak/dip together with the rest of the preference is private information.
 In this setting, the set of admissible preferences for an agent with single-peaked (single-dipped) preferences is equal to the set of all single-peaked (single-dipped) preferences.

 Our main result (Theorem 1) characterizes all strategy-proof rules on the aforementioned domain.
 In particular, we find that all strategy-proof rules comply with the following two-step procedure.
 In the first step, each agent with single-peaked preferences is asked about her best alternative in the range of the rule (her ``peak"), and for each profile of reported peaks, at most two alternatives are preselected.
 If only one alternative is preselected, this is the final outcome.
 If two alternatives are preselected, these two alternatives necessarily form a pair of contiguous alternatives in the range of the rule.
 In the second step, each agent with single-dipped preferences is asked about her worst alternative in the range of the rule (her ``dip").
 Then, taking into account the information of all ``peaks" and ``dips", one of the two preselected alternatives is chosen.